Dlux804/McQuade-Chem-ML/core/storage/README.md

 [Note: you may get an error about timezones.
 Do not worry about this if you only plan to have this a local host.
 If we ever plan to share this database, then we can worry about that later]

-But after this, you should have datagrip and mysql configure and ready to use with python
+But after this, you should have datagrip and mysql configured and ready to use with python

 Then go to main.py and run example_run_with_mysql_and_neo4j.
 Be sure to pass in your creditials.
 I would recommend running it twice to see that we do not need to featurize more than once

 Also, you can go to datagrip to see tables being added in.
-Just refresh the database to see that data being insertted in.
+Just refresh the database to see the data being insertted in.